Choosing your pet

 - Purpose of each breed – what were they bred to do?
 Can you meet that need?

-A small, active breed like a Jack Russel Terrier, for example, may need a lot more exercise and interactive play than a larger dog, like a greyhound, who wants to relax on the couch all day!
+- A small, active breed like a Jack Russel Terrier may need a lot more exercise and interactive play than a larger dog, like a greyhound, who wants to relax on the couch all day!

-How much time do you have to look after the needs of a new pet?
+6. How much time fo you have to look after the needs of new pets?

-Get guidance on this from your local vet.
-They can also refer you to trainers and obedience classes in your area.
+Get guidance on this from your local vet, for trainers and obedience classes in your area.

 Providing this will be good for you both, but it does take commitment as it means getting out every day, in almost any weather!